jamesgeddes/k8s-demo/README.md

 ## Solution

-This configuration creates an EKS cluster on AWS and deploys NGINX to it, all using Terraform.
+This configuration creates an EKS cluster on AWS and deploys ArgoCD to it, all using Terraform.
+ArgoCD is then configured to deploy all the services in the services directory.
 Documentation is available in [docs](docs).

 ## Foolish assumptions